TULiberalArts/Spanish/pages/next-stops.md

 - not be on academic and/or disciplinary probation or warning.

 Students will be selected mainly on the basis of their intellectual resolve and emotional maturity.
 Successful candidates are usually notified within three weeks of receiving a completed application.

-A passport is required for traveling to Costa Rica.
+A passport is required for traveling to Ecuador.
 If you do not already have a valid passport, you should apply for one immediately.
 All students will be asked to provide their passport information the first week of December.
 No visa is necessary for US citizens.

 - [Apply Now](http://www.cla.temple.edu/spanpor/study-abroad/lass/latin-american-studies-semester-application/)